ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.3.3 ***
+- FIX: Race condition in output queues (bug 3303908)(backported to 2.2.4).
 - FIX: Fixed timeout problem in the lwIP interface layer (bug 3302420) (backported to 2.2.4).
 - NEW: Reorganization of the Cortex-Mx ports in order to reduced code and